2022-Summer-ITC-5103-01B/final-project-theshop/README.md

-- [x] Layout with  HTML and CSS for your second project feature
+- [x] Layout with  HTML and CSS for your third project feature